Consensys/docs-template/docs/create/run-in-development.md

 `commitlint` lints all commits using the conventional rules specified in `package.json`.

 `lint-staged` runs checks on certain _staged_ Git files when committing.
-The commands that are run and on what files are sepcified in `package.json` under the `lint-staged` key.
+The commands that are run and on what files are specified in `package.json` under the `lint-staged` key.

 :::tip
 We recommend using the command `git commit` only after staging files.